 - Provide unique and clinically-relevant opportunities and coursework that allow students to gain additional credentials, skills, and understanding of discipline-specific and inter-professional health care.

 As part of the program requirements, students are required to participate in unique educational programs that include:

 - Pre-medical coursework that is individualized to meet each student's need

 - Dedicated PMHPP courses that provide basic clinical skills and certifications

 - Professional and inter-professional educational opportunities

 - Participation in both mandatory and volunteer/observation experiences

 Learn more about our PMHP programs-

-*NOTE: Our programs are not designed to prepare students to be admitted to any of the traditional entry-level health professional programs at Duquesne University.
+*NOTE: Our undergraduate program is not designed to prepare students to be admitted to any of the traditional entry-level health professional programs at Duquesne University.

 1Torpey E. Healthcare: Millions of jobs now and in the future.
 Occupational Outlook Quarterly, Spring 2014. http://www.bls.gov/opub/ooq/2014/spring/art03.pdf.
 Accessed 06.03.14.